digitallyinduced/ihp/Guide/deployment.markdown

 ### Account Setup

-Register a new Shipnix on [shipnix.io](https://shipnix.io) account and follow the instructions to upload a NixOS image tied to your DigitalOcean account.
-This one-time processing takes about 10 minutes.
+Register a new account on [shipnix.io](https://shipnix.io) and follow the instructions to connect to your DigitalOcean account and upload a NixOS image to it.
+This one-time process takes about 10 minutes.

 ### Creating a new project